GunnJerkens/wordpress-test/README.md

 All content must be editable in WordPress.

+Try to follow best practices by making sure the website is responsive and uses semantic HTML where appropriate.

 - Home page
-    - Global menu which collapses on screens narrower than 768px.
+    - Global navigation menu which collapses and hides on screens narrower than 768px and shows a menu toggle button that shows/hides the navigation when clicked.
 Page links in the menu can be empty but for a title.
         - About
         - Products
         - Contact